moondg/sweet/README.md

 ```

 3. Cells can be run with `Shift + Enter`.
 Run the cells in `program.ipynb` from top to bottom — execution order matters.
 Or, you can simply click ***Restart*** → ***Run All***.

+4. When the third cell is executed, a graph appears in the browser.
+You can scroll through the graph using the mouse wheel, and once you've gone through the entire graph, the interaction ends and the analysis data is saved in the `analysis` folder.

 ## How to set parameters